||The Micah Program

 Hall is located on the main campus sidewalk, close to Campus

-buildings on campus.
+Ministry, the Fusz Hall food court, and important classroom buildings.
 It is located directly across from the

 SLU Village apartments.